-Activate in q mode, either immediately or after opening the assign owner page.
+To use, bind to a key (the example config uses AltR) and activate in q mode, either immediately or after opening the assign owner page.

 The script lists other rooms owned by the same owner, or by the unit selected in the assign list, and allows unassigning them.